-- Category A application the Board will consider refusing the application because the disability worker is not suitable for registration. - Category B application the Board will consider refusing the application because the disability worker is not suitable for registration unless there are exceptional circumstances. - Category C application the Board will consider granting registration because the disability worker does not pose an unacceptable risk of harm to people with disability.
+- Category A application the Board will generally refuse to grant registration - Category B application the Board will consider refusing the application because the disability worker is not suitable for registration unless there are exceptional circumstances. - Category C application the Board will consider granting registration because the disability worker does not pose an unacceptable risk of harm to people with disability.

-Offence categories and how the Board assess criminal history
+Offence categories and how the Board assesses criminal history